thimc/bf9/README.md

 | ]         | If the bytes is nonzero jump back to the matching [            |

 ## Caveats
-The interpreter will only read the first 4096 bytes of any file.\
 The memory array size is 65535 bytes.

 ## Usage